-When to start testing
+When to start testing?

-Women should use the chart found in the package instruction leaflet to calculate when they should start testing with the Clearblue Digital Ovulation Test, based on their cycle length (Table One).
+Women should use the chart found in the package instruction leaflet, to calculate when they should start testing with the Clearblue Digital Ovulation Test, based on their cycle length.
 A woman who does not know her usual cycle length is advised to wait for at least one menstrual cycle, and note the length of this cycle, before using the Clearblue Digital Ovulation Test.
-Women with variable cycle lengths should use their shortest cycle in the last 6 months to calculate when to start testing.